 But sometimes it can go wrong.
 Not necessarily in a major way, but sometimes it can start to act differently to what we regard as the norm.
-For example, I suffer from thyroid disease, and I have noticed that when my thyroid is too high, my skin begins to be less stretchy.
+For example, As I mentioned above, I suffer from thyroid disease, and I have noticed that when my thyroid is too high, my skin begins to be less stretchy.

 Easy bruising is a sign that something is not quite right.
 Along with thin skin, it can be a sign of something problematic.
 Of course there are many illnesses that can affect your skin.
 If you have been checked by your doctor and they find that you are healthy without any major diseases, then there can be several different reasons why you may suffer from easy bruising or thin skin.

 There are many medications that can cause your skin to react in this way.
 Bruising of the skin is a natural occurrence when your body suffers a trauma, for example hitting your head or falling over and bumping your arm or leg.

 The bruise is caused by small blood vessels underneath the skin bleeding and accumulating together.
 Over a few days this will start to change colour going from purple to green and yellow.
 The healing process can take up to a week.
 But if you find that you are bruising because you have just tapped your arm against something, or even more importantly you haven't even noticed or felt that you have hurt yourself, then you will begin to realise that something needs to be investigated.